 I always carry a GPS unit to mark the location of the fossils I discover, but more importantly to know exactly where I am at all times.
 Every legitimate fossil hunter must know exactly where he is searching.
 He must know the Longitude and Latitude of his location in proximity to State land, BLM land, a Reservation and the property line for which he has permission to search.
 There are no excuses.
 You can never say to a landowner: “I’m sorry I did now know this was your property”.

-I mark my parcel maps with all of the “out of bounds” L&L coordinates.
+I mark my manual parcel maps with all of the “out of bounds” L&L coordinates.
 This is “must do” homework before I leave for an expedition.
 I found it helpful to learn my Longitude and Latitudes down to the 5th decimal place or about 3-4 feet in my search area.
-Personally, I always stay at least 100 feet away from the neighboring boundary just in case my published maps are not accurate.
+I usually try to stay at least 50 feet away from the neighboring boundary just in case my published maps are not accurate.

-When I start on a search hike, I first log in a Way Mark for the location of my van on my GPS.
-After hours of walking up and down draws and around ravines and finger washes I can lose track of the location of my van.
-I always orient myself to the sun and have a general idea, but after a long hike my direction instinct can be off by 60-90 degrees.
+These units also help me find my way back to my van.
+When I start on a search hike, I first log in a Waypoint for the location of my van.
+After hours of walking up and down draws, ravines and around points of finger washes I can lose track of the location of my van.
+I always orient myself to the sun and have a general idea of where I am.
+But after a long hike my direction instinct can be off by 60-90 degrees.
 I have learned to not argue with the GPS unit.
 Just hit the “find” button and follow the pointer back to my van.